 Motivation

 In Ethiopia, it is culturally inappropriate for a missionary to raise funds for himself or herself; therefore, the leaders do it.
-The EKHC encourages pastors to speak on missions every week in some manner, so that people will not forget to reach the lost.
-Three principles underpin their teaching: firstly, the belief that the main purpose of the Church is to do the mission that Jesus commanded.
-Secondly, Pastor Abadura asks, “How do we express God’s love for others if we don’t bring the gospel?
+The EKHC encourages pastors to speak on missions every week.
+Three principles underpin their teaching: firstly, the belief that the purpose of the Church is to do the mission that Jesus commanded.
+Secondly, Pastor Abadura asks, “How do we express God’s love for others?
 If we don’t preach the gospel, then we are not loving God and expressing God’s love.”
-The church understands that withdrawing from doing missions is withdrawing from the love of God.
 Lastly is the hastening of Christ’s return.
-According to 2 Peter 3:9, Christ wants everyone to come to repentance, and he will not return until every people group has heard the gospel.
-Therefore, they do their best to give everyone a chance to know Jesus before he returns.
+According to 2 Peter 3:9, Christ wants everyone to come to repentance; therefore, they do their best to give everyone a chance to know Jesus before he returns.

 Pastor Abadura has this advice for other denominations to see an increase in their missions giving: